-With another year in the rearview mirror, 2023 is like an open road: empty at first, with some worrying signs, but we won’t know when or if the unexpected will appear.
-So what can we do about it?
-The keyword is balance.
-Balance out your speed, plan your route for all scenarios and keep your eyes peeled on the road, because the further we drive into 2023, the more interesting the journey will turn out to be.
+With another year in the rearview mirror, 2023 is like an open road: empty at first, with some flashing road signs popping up every now and there, but we don’t know where the road is taking us precisely – as of yet.
+So, what can we do about it?
+The keyword is ‘balance’: Balancing out your speed, planning your route for all scenarios and keeping your eyes peeled on the road, because the further we drive into 2023, the more interesting the journey will become.

-To create a path for your journey in 2023, we have looked at the aspects which influenced companies and their hiring, the most, last year and present to you the results – our prognosis on trends which will shape your hiring this year:
+To pave the road for your journey in 2023, we have looked at the aspects which influenced companies and their hiring the most in 2022 and present to you the results – our prognosis on trends which will shape your hiring this year:

 - Trend #1: Strategic workforce planning will be the key to mitigating risks instead of hiring freezes and layoffs